apache/tvm/docs/contribute/error_handling.rst

 How to choose an Error Type
 ---------------------------
-You can go through the error types are listed below, try to us common sense and also refer to the choices in the existing code.
+You can go through the error types are listed below, try to use common sense and also refer to the choices in the existing code.
 We try to keep a reasonable amount of error types.
 If you feel there is a need to add a new error type, do the following steps: